apache/cassandra-java-driver/manual/retries/README.md

 * [OverloadedException]: thrown by the coordinator when replicas are down and the number of hinted handoffs gets too high; the coordinator temporarily refuses writes for these replicas (see [hinted handoffs] in the Cassandra documentation).

-In all these cases, there is no absolute certainty that the request was not applied by a host, so implementations must consider the risk of retrying non-idempotent statements.

 ### Hard-coded rules